Fostering a Greyhound

 The foster carer’s role is to introduce the dog into a new world, this is achieved by firstly showing the dog an enormous amount of affection, this in turn will gain the dog’s trust and loyalty (most important).

 The carer teaches the dog house training, how to walk on a lead, assimilates the dog into a family environment and introduces the dog to it’s new surroundings such as the local park and if close to the coast also the beach.
-It is important to remember that when exercising the greyhounds that under WA law they must always be muzzled and kept on a lead in a public place.
+It is important to remember that greyhounds in a public place are still required to be on a lead.

 During the foster period GAWA will give all the necessary support and advice to the carer through other members of the association.